go-delve/delve/Documentation/cli/expr.md

 - Calls to builtin functions: `cap`, `len`, `complex`, `imag` and `real`
 - Type assertion on interface variables (i.e. `somevar.(concretetype)`)

-# Special Variables

-Delve defines two special variables:

-* `runtime.curg` evaluates to the 'g' struct for the current goroutine, in particular `runtime.curg.goid` is the goroutine id of the current goroutine.
-* `runtime.frameoff` is the offset of the frame's base address from the bottom of the stack.

 # Nesting limit

 When delve evaluates a memory address it will automatically return the value of nested struct members, array and slice items and dereference pointers.